sebastianotronto/nissy/README.md

 [Cube Explorer](http://kociemba.org/cube.htm) and Tomas Rokicki's [nxopt](https://github.com/rokicki/cube20src/blob/master/nxopt.md).
-With 4 cores at 2.5GHz and using less than 3Gb of RAM, Nissy can find an optimal solution in less than a minute (18 moves or less) to a few minutes.
+With 4 cores at 2.5GHz and using less than 3Gb of RAM, Nissy can find an optimal solution in about a minute on average.

 Nissy can also solve many different substeps of Thistlethwaite's algorithm (DR/HTR), and can use NISS (Normal-Inverse Scramble Switch).